KKamaa/sale-quick-buttons/sale_quotation_btns/README.rst

 Sale Quotation Btns
 ===================
-This module adds quotation buttons to view quotation without downloading pdf opens Odoo sale report via url for a specific quotation.
-Allows you to edit and modify the specific quotation and download it this affects the html view.
+Adds view buttons to view sale orders without downloading them as pdf files.
+Also adds HTML view for a good presentation.